kartikeydixit/kartikeydixit/README.md

-- 👋 Hi, I’m Kartikey Dixit , currently pursuing B.Tech from MNNIT Allahabad (Pre-Final Year)
+- 👋 Hi, I’m Kartikey Dixit , B.Tech graduate from NIT Allahabad, currently working as a software engineer.

 - 👀 I’m interested in Web development , Programming and Book Reading